 Advanced Subscription Permissions in Plesk

-We've already turned off all subdomains elsewhere, so there is no reason for this to be turned on - except, perhaps to confuse your customer.
+- Subdomains management - We've already turned off all subdomains elsewhere, so there is no reason for this to be turned on - except, perhaps, to confuse your customer.
 This should be turned off unless you have allowed subdomains earlier.

-This option either allows or prevents users from creating their own secondary FTP accounts.
-Most web hosts will leave this turned on so the user doesn't have to give out their panel password to their web developer.
-However, any new account is a potential security risk, so if you know you won't need them you can turn them off.
+- Additional FTP accounts management - This option either allows or prevents users from creating their own secondary FTP accounts.
+Most web hosts will leave this turned on, so the user doesn't have to give out their panel password to their web developer.
+However, any new account is a potential security risk, so you can turn them off if you know you won't need them.
 For our purposes, we will leave this option turned on.

-Users normally have the ability to change the webmail client they use or to configure how non-existent email addresses are handled by the mail server for their domain.
-If you have a need to enforce a single configuration, you can turn this option off; however, most web hosts will leave it on.
+- Ability to change mail settings - Users normally can change the webmail client they use or configure how non-existent email addresses are handled by the mail server for their domain.
+If you need to enforce a single configuration, you can turn this option off; however, most web hosts will leave it on.
 We will leave this option turned on for now.

-Plesk has the ability to copy entire websites to or from a domain, either locally of via FTP.
-This is a very handy feature that makes simple backups and website transfers a breeze - if there are no complications, which there frequently are.
+- Access to advanced operations: Website Copying and Website Maintenance Mode - Plesk has the ability to copy entire websites to or from a domain, either locally or via FTP.
+This convenient feature makes simple backups and website transfer a breeze - if there are no complications, which there frequently are.
 You may want to turn this off for support or security reasons, but the Maintenance Mode feature may make the option worth leaving on.
 We'll leave it turned on here.

-Sometimes a website will need to password protect a directory so that the general public cannot view its contents.
-Plesk allows you to manage directories and any users along with their passwords that are allowed to authenticate to view it.
-This is a very handy feature that most web hosts have, so you should leave it turned on.
+- Password-protected directories management - Sometimes, a website will need to password protect a directory so that the general public cannot view its contents.
+Plesk allows you to manage directories and any users and their passwords that are allowed to authenticate to view it.
+This is a handy feature that most web hosts have, so you should leave it turned on.

-Most customers would like to be able to allow their web developer (or their secretary, or their accountant) to make changes to their web hosting without giving out their password or allowing them to change things they should not be changing.
-Plesk allows these customers to define access roles and assign auxiliary accounts to those roles, which makes limiting access much more easily accomplished.
-This is a feature not found in many other control panels, and it is a very large security benefit for your customers.
-You should leave this option turned on.
+- Ability to manage auxiliary user accounts - Most customers would like to allow their web developer (or their secretary or accountant) to make changes to their web hosting without giving out their password or allowing them to change things they should not be changing.
+Plesk allows these customers to define access roles and assign auxiliary accounts to those roles, limiting access much more easily.
+This feature is not found in many other control panels, and it is a huge security benefit for your customers.
+It would be best if you left this option turned on.